At a Glance

 Methods and Concepts in Health and Survival Analysis

-In this research area, we seek to gain a better understanding of dynamics in population health by improving the instruments of demographic analysis, detecting pure mathematical relationships, and finding empirical truths.
-We thus conduct (1) fundamental research to uncover empirical regularities that we can then formalize mathematically, and (2) applied research to improve existing methods and develop new techniques and concepts to solve specific puzzles/issues in population health.
+A key dimension of research in the Laboratory of Population Health is the development of methods and concepts that enable enhanced insights into different dimensions of population health.
+We conduct fundamental research to uncover empirical regularities that we can later formalize mathematically, and we perform applied research to improve existing methods and develop new techniques and concepts to solve specific puzzles and issues in population health analysis.

-Specific examples of applications in the Laboratory for Population Health are improvements in the measurement, prediction, and evaluation of disease and mortality burdens.
-Among these applications are new methods for mortality forecasting and improved techniques for decomposing the effects of multiple factors simultaneously.
+Specific examples of applications in the Laboratory for Population Health are new methods for mortality forecasting and improved techniques for decomposing the effects of multiple factors simultaneously.
 They also include a rethinking of traditional concepts of formal demography to gain new insights from different angles, such as switching from a chronological age to a time-to-death perspective.
+We have also contributed toward the development of the g-formula toolbox, a method for evaluating and quantifying the degree of mediation in a causal process.
+These new methods and concepts have allowed improvements in the measurement, prediction, and evaluation of disease and mortality burdens, which is essential for pushing research in this field forward.

 Projects of this Research Area

-Methods to Analyze Trends in the Age Patterns of Morbidity and Mortality Project details
+Trends in the Age Patterns of Morbidity and Mortality: Monitoring and New Methodological Approaches Project details